-IBI promotes good industry practices, stakeholder collaboration, and environmental and ethical standards to foster economically viable biochar systems that are safe and effective for use in soil fertility and as a climate mitigation tool.
+IBI provides a platform for fostering stakeholder collaboration, good industry practices, and environmental and ethical standards to support biochar systems that are safe and economically viable.
 Click here to view our annual reports

 Biochar is a solid material obtained from thermochemical conversion of biomass in an oxygen-limited environment that can: